Col Colborne

 Colin Colborne (3 October 1909 – 9 August 1987) was an Australian politician.

 He was born in Brisbane to printer and politician William Parry Colborne and Kathleen Mary Davey.
-He was educated in Brisbane and became a machine compositor, moving to New South Wales and becoming assistant federal secretary of the Printing Industry Employees' Union in 1938.
-He was federal secretary of the union from 1952 to 1974 and also editor of the Printing Trades Journal.
-On 19 June 1937 he married Ellen Hindmarsh, with whom he had three children.
-From 1949 to 1973 he served as a Labor member of the New South Wales Legislative Council.
-Colborne died at Carlton in 1987.
+He was educated in Brisbane and became a machine compositor.
+He then moved to New South Wales and became an assistant federal secretary of the Printing Industry Employees' Union in 1938.
+He was federal secretary of the union from 1952 to 1974, and also editor of the Printing Trades Journal.
+On 19 June 1937, he married Ellen Hindmarsh, with whom he had three children.
+From 1949 to 1973, he served as a Labor member of the New South Wales Legislative Council.
+Colborne died in Carlton in 1987.